 It’s what makes THE BIGGEST DIFFERENCE between shopping in-store and online.
 In your shop, your customer gets to feel special… more than just a random customer number they would be online.
 It turns out that your physical store—so often mistakenly doomed to extinction—is your most powerful tool.
 Statistics show that people spend more in store than online per transaction.
 Why not use it to its maximum advantage?

-I hope that over this year, these articles have helped you, inspired you, and in some way prepared you to go into 2020 with a renewed vision of what is possible and what you are capable of.
+I hope that over this year, these articles have helped and inspired you in some way.
+That they prepared you to go into 2020 with a renewed vision of what is possible.
+And what you are capable of.

 I think Jenny from Sound Styles best sums up the true essence of what being a shop owner is: “The honesty, the loyalty, the friendship, the service part of it… all of those things [are] what I want in my life.
 I do what I love, where I love, with who I love.
 What more can I want?”

-Let me know what topics you want to delve into next year or shop owners you’d like to hear about and I’ll be happy to oblige.
+Let me know what topics you want to delve into next year.
+Are there shop owners you’d like to hear about?
+I’ll be happy to oblige.
 Looking forward to talkin’ shop with more of you next year!